 3. Focus on what is important.

 To avoid your brain’s natural tendency to be distracted, gain clarity on what is important to you.
 Be clear as to what you value and make sure they are in alignment with your goals, what you want.
-Not only will this help keep you focused but it will be useful to avoid the bright shiny objects sprinkled along the road to success.
+Most importantly, this will help you avoid the bright shiny objects sprinkled along the road to success.

 A core driving question that sits at the very foundation of your goals will help you keep focused and excited about your goal.
 Be sure to write it so that it expands possibilities and excites you.
 For example:

 ‘How can I easily achieve my goals of doubling my business and create financial freedom?’

 This question helps keep your mind focused on the solution, not the problem.
 Write it down, carry it with you and repeat it frequently.
 The energy of the mind is attention and where your attention flows, your energy goes.